 A) The waste that is used in the facility to generate energy usually goes to landfill.
 This facility will divert up to 230,000 tonnes per annum of waste from landfill for use in this Energy Recovery Facility.
-Some of this material if put into landfill would produce methane, which is more potent a greenhouse gas than carbon dioxide.
+Some of this material, if put into landfill, would produce methane, which is more potent a greenhouse gas than carbon dioxide.
 Finally, because it will source its waste from local waste supply companies, it will represent a substantial reduction in transport emissions generated by HGV traffic, as well as ships currently used to export waste to the Continent.

 The number of vehicles will be lower than a comparable facility of this nature due to the adjacent Materials Recovery Facility where materials not suitable for recycling will be sourced from.

-Vehicles will only make deliveries during permitted delivery times.
+The HGV Vehicles will only make deliveries during permitted delivery times.
 All vehicles would be fitted with automated data recording and management systems and will use approved routes.
 These routes would be agreed with Derbyshire County Council as part of the planning process, in consultation with Parish Councils.

 R&P Clean Power Ltd would enter into a routing agreement which would set the permitted routes the vehicles are allowed to use.

 As part of the planning application and associated Environmental Impact Assessment, R&P Clean Power Limited have commissioned various ecological surveys to identify the habitats within the site and the species they support and to determine their ecological value and importance.
-The potential impacts of the proposed development on these features will then be assessed and appropriate measures developed to avoid or minimise identified impacts.
+The potential impacts of the proposed development on these features have been assessed and appropriate measures developed to avoid or minimise identified impacts.
 Where loss of habitat cannot be avoided, new habitats will be created off-site to ensure that there is no net loss of biodiversity because of the proposed development.